-Mayu Takeda is an Associate Planner whose interest is in the application of community-led planning to address equity issues and to create spaces that provide a sense of community and belonging.
+Mayu Takeda is a Senior Planner whose interest is in the application of community-led planning to address equity issues and to create spaces that provide a sense of community and belonging.
 Her portfolio includes small area and downtown master plans for small towns and disinvested communities as well as community-based design and planning of green infrastructure and resilience strategies.

 Mayu brings her quantitative and policy analyses skills and community engagement skills gained through her experience in the nonprofit sector in urban contexts like Washington, D.C., Chicago, and Kansas City.
 Previously, she was Senior Associate at the Center for American Progress (CAP), where her portfolio included immigrant rights and public security.
 She served as the Western Regional Director of the “It’s On Us” campaign run by the White House and CAP.
 She has since worked in Rio de Janeiro, Brazil, Colorado, and Texas on planning, data visualization, and public security in both the public and private sectors.
 Mayu graduated with Distinction from the Harvard Graduate School of Design and was the recipient of the Award for Outstanding Leadership in Urban Planning and Urban Design.
 She enjoys exploring and sketching small towns, playing Catan and kickball, biking around New Orleans, and walking her dog Ozzy.